bhechinger/kubernetes-zerotier-bridge/README.md

 * A consul cluster with agents listening on the host (to be made optional)

 ## Helm chart to deploy a DaemonSet

+NOTE: This is way out of date. just checkout the repo and run helm directly from it for now.

-`helm repo add kubernetes-zerotier-bridge https://leunamnauj.github.io/kubernetes-zerotier-bridge/`
+`Helm repo add kubernetes-zerotier-bridge https://leunamnauj.github.io/kubernetes-zerotier-bridge/`

 `helm repo update`